 1 Fabio Chiarenza, Stefano Grilli and Vittorio Zucchelli are partners at Gianni & Origoni.
 The authors wish to thank Carmen Adele Pisani and Giuseppe Francesco Patti for their support in writing this chapter.

 2 These corporate forms have separate legal personality: no liability of their members.

 3 The SpA is the corporate form used for medium- and large-sized businesses.

-4 The Srl is used for medium and small-sized businesses.
-Compared to the joint stock companies, the limited liability company offers more flexibility and autonomy in terms of the governance system.
+4 The Srl is used for small and medium-sized businesses.
+Compared with the joint stock companies, the limited liability company offers more flexibility and autonomy in terms of the governance system.

 5 Certain dedicated types of limited liability companies can also be used to carry on the same activities of investment funds and real estate funds, i.e., SICAVs and SICAFs.